Cataract

-With over 30 years of experience, Dr Steve Seah is recognised internationally for his accomplishments in cataract and glaucoma.
+With over 30 years of experience, our ophthalmologist Dr Steve Seah is recognised internationally for his accomplishments in cataract and glaucoma.

 Our eye clinic always places the care of our patients first.
 We are dedicated to helping you restore healthy eyesight.